Docklands, Victoria: NewQuay

 NewQuay, opened in 2002, was one of the first residential and commercial developments in Docklands.
 It is a mixed-use precinct comprising a number of private residential, hotel accommodation, serviced apartment and retail/commercial properties, developed by the MAB Corporation.
 The flagship building, Palladio - which is shaped like the prow of a ship - is named after Italian architect Andrea Palladio.
 The podium building, Sant'Elia is named after another Italian architect, Antonio Sant'Elia.
 Other buildings are named after Australian artists: Nolan (Sidney Nolan), Arkley (Howard Arkley), Boyd (Arthur Boyd), and Conder (Charles Conder).
 In 2013, the construction of the twin residential towers "The Quays" was completed.

 Aquavista, completed in May 2007, is a strata office development and the first commercial building to be completed in NewQuay, as part of the HQ NewQuay development.
 Another, the seven-storey 370 Docklands Drive, is currently under construction, with a further two buildings - Lots 5 & 9 - currently under design development.

 On 17 October 2007, MAB Corporation launched 'The Avenues at NewQuay' development, consisting of three-storey townhouse residences, with park and waterfront frontages, to be built as part of NewQuay's western precinct.
 The development is being designed by Plus Architecture.

 The ground level podiums contain a commercial precinct with a variety of restaurants and cafes including Italian, Indian, Middle Eastern, Cantonese, Moroccan, Cambodian and Modern Australian cuisines.

 Yarra's Edge

 Yarra's Edge is a residential precinct being developed by Mirvac, and the only Docklands precinct south of the Yarra River.
 When complete, it will consist of 11 apartment towers, costing A$1.3 billion, and cover 0.15 km2.

+A mix of restaurants, cafes and retail, including a day spa and a convenience store.
+Yarra's Edge also has a 175-berth marina, giving boat owners previously unavailable proximity to Crown Casino and the city.

 Yarra's Edge was one of the first developments in Docklands, with construction of Tower 1 commencing in 2000.
 It is divided into 3 smaller precincts: